eman/iotrelay/README.rst

 License
 ------------------------------------------------------------------------

-The project is licensed under the BSD license.
+Iot Relay is licensed under The BSD 2-Clause License.